WissamMU/fullstack-webstore/step-by-step-for-fullstack.md

 };
 ```

-6. start working on databass go to mogno db create clusters and save conect uri in .env
+## step 6 start working on databass
+- go to mogno db create clusters and save conect uri in .env
    basic connection to mongoose

 ```js